Arrack: History

-Strabo reports Indians made a beverage from rice which is known as arak.
-Arrack predates all "New World" spirits, as it is a parent to aguardiente (which was, in turn, the parent of rum, rhum agricole, and ron).
+Strabo reports Indians made a beverage from rice known as arak.
+Arrack predates all "New World" spirits, as it is a parent to cachaça (which was, in turn, the parent of rum, rhum agricole, and ron).
 Genoese merchants made the spirit as a byproduct of their sugar cane production in the Canary Islands.
-Besides making sugar, they produced arrack instead of importing it for their growing list of customers.
-Other early arrack was distilled from molasses and water, using dried cakes of red rice and botanicals that contain yeast and other fungi to trigger the fermentation process (this technique can be traced back thousands of years to China and even predates the birth of distillation).
-It is also claimed to have been distilled in India in 800 BC, but while palm wine and fermented sugar-cane drinks were being made around this time period not all believe that formal distillation was taking place.
+In addition to making sugar, they produced arrack instead of importing it for their growing list of customers.
+Other early arrack was distilled from molasses and water, using dried cakes of red rice and botanicals that contained yeast and other fungi to trigger the fermentation process (this technique can be traced back thousands of years to China and even predates the birth of distillation).
+It is also claimed to have been distilled in India in 800 BCE, but while palm wine and fermented sugarcane drinks were being made around this time, not all believe that formal distillation was taking place.

 Outside Asia, the spirit was a common ingredient in the proliferation of Indian alcoholic punch, and was particularly popular in Holland and Sweden.
-It was the first distilled spirit consumed in the continental US, in the colonies of New Sweden and New Netherland, but is now mostly confused with the more common and similar spelled anise-flavored spirit arak.
+It was the first distilled spirit consumed in colonial America, in the colonies of New Sweden and New Netherland, but is now mostly confused with the more common and similar spelled anise-flavored spirit arak.

 Regardless of the exact origin, arrack has come to symbolize a multitude of largely unrelated, distilled alcohols produced throughout Asia and the eastern Mediterranean.
 This is largely due to the proliferation of distillation knowledge throughout the Middle East during the 14th century.
-Each country named its own alcohol by using various Latin alphabet forms of the same word which was synonymous with distillation at the time (arak, araka, araki, ariki, arrack, arack, raki, raque, racque, rac, rak).
+Each country named its own alcohol by using various Latin alphabet forms of the same word that was synonymous with distillation at the time (arak, araka, araki, ariki, arrack, arack, raki, raque, racque, rac, rak).
 1864 English and Australian Cookery Book described arrack as "a spirituous liquor from the East Indies.
 This term, or its corruption, rack, is applied to any spirituous liquor in the East.
 The true arrack is said to be distilled from toddy, the fermented juice of the coconut flower.
 It is however, frequently distilled from rice and sugar, fermented with the cocoa-nut juice."